ekwska/bentoml-mlflow-demo/README.rst

         2023-11-08T19:12:36+0000 [INFO] [cli] Starting production HTTP BentoServer from "/home/bentoml/bento" listening on http://0.0.0.0:3000 (Press CTRL+C to quit)
         2023-11-08T19:12:40+0000 [INFO] [api_server:1] Service loaded from Bento directory: bentoml.Service(tag="mnist_service:7cjja5t6ncbhuomx", path="/home/bentoml/bento/")

+- Navigate to http://0.0.0.0:3000 and follow the steps as before to upload an image.
 - To render the documentation in browser, open a seperate terminal and run :code:`make servedocs`.
 From there you can explore the documentation in your browser.

 Credits 📃